Relocating to London: a guide

 Property search engines like Rightmove and Zoopla give a good indication of the rental market in terms of pace and budgets.

 Properties get snapped up quickly, so it’s important to move quickly when you find somewhere you like.
-Tapping into the network of a Relocation Agent can bypass some of these challenges, as they often have oversight of new properties before they come on the market.
+Tapping into the network of a relocation agent can bypass some of the challenges of relocating to London, as they often have oversight of new properties before they come on the market.

-If you’re bringing a pet with you, expect less choice.
+If you’re bringing a pet to relocate to London with you, expect less choice.
 A number of leases and landlords have a no pet policy, which may restrict your search.

 Once you find a property and your offer is accepted, find out who will manage it.
 This will either be a landlord or a property management team.
 It’s important to have a good relationship with them, as it can make all the difference to your experience.

-Ask about the length of the tenancy agreement and whether it includes a break clause.
-Typical tenancies last a year with a two-month break clause exercised by either party after six months.
+• Length of the tenancy agreement and whether it includes a break clause – typical tenancies last a year with a two-month break clause exercised by either party after six months.

-Right to Rent checks must take place before you move in and require a physical copy of your passport and visa, if applicable.
-You will not be given the keys until this is completed but may still pay rent if your tenancy has started.
+Right to Rent checks must take place before relocating to London and moving into your property.
+These will require a physical copy of your passport and visa, if applicable.
+You will not be given the keys until these checks are completed but may still pay rent if your tenancy has started.

 On the exciting day you move in, expect a full inventory check along with meter readings and an overview of the condition of the property, conducted by an independent inventory clerk.
 This is worth attending, should you need to challenge any discrepancies in the report, which you have seven days to query.
 The report forms the basis for receiving your full security deposit back at the end of your tenancy.